biosaxs-dev/molass-develop/_sources/chapters/05/coding_style.md

 > Please follow the Copilot guidelines in this project for all advice and responses.

+This magic phrase instructs Copilot to apply the specific rules and recommendations documented in the project's guidelines, such as those found in [Copilot/copilot-guidelines.md](https://github.com/biosaxs-dev/molass-library/blob/master/Copilot/copilot-guidelines.md) in the [molass-library](https://github.com/biosaxs-dev/molass-library) code repository.
+For details on these rules, refer to the guidelines file directly.

 This helps maintain consistency and ensures Copilot recommendations are aligned with project standards.

 ## Key Principles